 Easter eggs are wonderful for Easter decor.
 Everyone knows them as an Easter tradition, they are just so pretty and can be created to match decor.
 The following eggs aren’t meant to be eaten they are simply used for decor.

 These glittered Easter eggs or so sparkly and fun.
 Imagine all the difference colours of glitter you could use, tutorial in the post.
 Love the brown egg idea.

-This is my latest Easter Egg design.
-They make a simple table look elegant.
-Complete step by step instructions for this simple design are in the post.
+This is one of my own Easter Egg designs.
+These Easter themed placeholders make a simple tablesetting look elegant.
+Complete step by step instructions for this simple design are in the post.a

 The pretty robin egg blue eggs are made out of wood.
 So natural looking in their robin eye blue and yellow paints with speckles.
 Again the tutorial is included in the blog post.